-Selection Description Show events from the Limit events shown by date range (last 24 hours, last 7 days, last 30 da or a custom date range).
-Filter Limit events shown by the characters entered in the field.
-Use quotes ("" for an exact word match, enter OR to return one or more words, or enter a dash () to omit words.
+Selection Description Show events from the Limit events shown by date range (last 24 hours, last 7 days, last 30 days, or a custom date range).

+Selection Description Filter Limit events shown by the characters entered in the field.
+Use quotes ("") for an exact word match, enter $OR$ to return one or more words, or enter a dash ( - ) to omit words.
 Refresh Select Refresh to update the page to the most current events.
 View/Edit Settings Select View/Edit Settings to open a dialog box that allows you to specify a full log policy and level of actions to be logged.
 Delete events Select Delete to open a dialog box that allows you to remove old events from the page.
 Show/hide columns Click the Show/Hide column icon to select additional columns for display in the table.
-Additional columns include: Method - The HTTP method (for example, POST, GET, DELETE, etc.).
+Additional columns include: • Method - The HTTP method (for example, POST, GET, DELETE, etc.).
 CLI Command Executed - The CLI command (grammar) executed for Secure CLI requests.
-CLI Return Status - A CLI status code or a request for input files from the client.
-SYMbol Procedure - The SYMbol procedure executed. • SSH Event Type - Secure Shell (SSH) events type, such as login, logout, and login_fail. • SSH Session PID - Process ID number of the SSH session. • SSH Session Duration(s) - The number of seconds the user was logged in.
+CLI Return Status - A CLI status code or a request for input files from the client. • SYMbol Procedure - The SYMbol procedure executed.
+SSH Event Type - Secure Shell (SSH) events type, such as login, logout, and login_fail. • SSH Session PID - Process ID number of the SSH session. • SSH Session Duration(s) - The number of seconds the user was logged in.
+Authentication Type - Types can include Local user, LDAP, SAML, and Access token. • Authentication ID - ID of the authenticated session.
 Toggle column filters Click the Toggle icon to open filtering fields for each column.
-Enter characters within a column field to limit events shown by those character Click the icon again to close the filtering fields.
+Enter characters within a column field to limit events shown by those characters.
+Click the icon again to close the filtering fields.
 Undo changes Click the Undo icon 5 to return the table to the default configuration.
-Export Click Export to save the table data to a comma separated value (CSV) file
+Export Click Export to save the table data to a comma separated value (CSV) file.

-Define audit log policies
+= Define audit log policies